dubeyabhinav/SQL-from-scratch/README.md

 Here, `DISTINCT` ensures that only disctinct products are counted for each _customer_id_.
 So all the cstomers have ordered 2 distinct items.
 Note that this does not count the order frequency.

+### Edge Cases & Common Pitfalls

+**Edge Cases:**

+1. Groups with `NULL` values: When grouping columns contain `NULL`s, all `NULL`s are treated as a single group.
+This can affect counts and aggregates if not handled intentionally.
+2. Empty groups after filtering: Using `HAVING` might exclude all groups, resulting in an empty result set, which can be confusing if unexpected.
+3. `COUNT(DISTINCT ...)` nuances: Counting distinct values counts unique entries only, which may differ significantly from total counts and affect analysis.

+**Common Pitfalls:**

+1. Using WHERE to filter on aggregated values: WHERE cannot filter on aggregate functions like `COUNT` or `SUM`; `HAVING` must be used instead.
+2. Forgetting to include all non-aggregated columns in `GROUP BY`: All selected columns that are not aggregated must appear in GROUP BY; ignoring this leads to errors or unintended results.
+3. Misunderstanding the order of execution: `HAVING` filters after groups are formed; WHERE filters rows before grouping—mixing these up leads to wrong filtering behavior.

 ### Summary 04

 + Use `GROUP BY` when you want to perform calculations across sets of rows that share the same value.
 + Use aggregate functions like `COUNT`, `SUM`, `AVG`, etc. with it.
 + Use `HAVING` to filter groups based on conditions.

 That’s all for Lecture 4.
-Practice these examples with your dummy01 dataset and try modifying the queries a bit to explore further.
+Practice these examples with your `dummy01` dataset and try modifying the queries a bit to explore further.

 __________________________________________________________________
 ## Lecture 5: Subqueries & Derived Tables